2025 The Hague NATO summit: Personal diplomacy towards President Donald Trump

-Previous to the summit, US President Donald Trump had criticized the alliance on numerous occasions, generally aimed at the lack of investment from the other members.
-The summit was viewed as a crucial diplomatic event for Dutch diplomats to sway the US president to a more favorable viewpoint, captured as "Hosting the NATO Summit was a unique opportunity to show how the Netherlands contributes to international peace and security."
+Prior to the summit, US President Donald Trump had criticized the alliance on numerous occasions, generally aimed at the lack of investment from the other members.
+The summit was viewed as a crucial diplomatic event for Dutch diplomats to sway the US president to a more favorable viewpoint.

-The pre-summit dinner was opened with a speech from His Majesty King Willem-Alexander who personally invited Trump to spend the night at the palace as his personal guest, the first time ever such an invitation was issued to a non-royal foreign dignitary.
-After a warm welcome where Trump met Catharina-Amalia, Princess of Orange for the first time, the king especially asked for attention to Article 3 of the NATO charter in his speech citing an increasing threat from Russia, further highlighting the joint approach between the United States and the Netherlands in their bid to influence all NATO countries to increase their spending to 5%.
-In the approach to the summit Donald Trump shared an unprecedented intimate look into the personal communications between himself and former prime-minister and the Dutch's foremost diplomat NATO Secretary Mark Rutte by sharing private messages on his Truth Social account.
-Some speculated that Rutte may have intentionally crafted the text knowing Trump would likely publicize it, using Trump’s communication style to NATO’s advantage.
-Cross-cultural experts and diplomats pointed out that Rutte has adapted to Trump’s preference for overt praise, even if such gestures seem excessive by Dutch standards.
-Ultimately, many agreed that while Rutte’s methods might be seen as sycophantic, they were a calculated gamble that paid off.
+The pre-summit dinner opened with a speech from His Majesty King Willem-Alexander who invited Trump to spend the night at the palace as his personal guest, the first time such an invitation was issued to a non-royal foreign dignitary.

+In the approach to the summit Donald Trump shared an unprecedented intimate look into the personal communications between himself and NATO Secretary Mark Rutte by sharing private messages on his Truth Social account.
+Some speculated that Rutte may have intentionally crafted the text knowing Trump would likely publicize it, using Trump's communication style to NATO's advantage, even if such gestures seem excessive by Dutch standards.
+Ultimately, many agreed that it was a calculated gamble that paid off.